Kuon-dev/ffwd-front-end/src/data/courses/cpp-file-stream.md

 In this example, we open the file `"example.txt"` in append mode by passing `std::ios::app` as the second argument to the `std::ofstream` constructor.
 We then write data to the file, which appends the new content to the existing file.

-## Conclusion

-File and stream handling in C++ allows us to read data from and